 The ginger ale added more depth of flavor to the sauce.
-The ginger flavor wasn't super strong with the Vernors as I would have liked it to be.
-I have tried it with stronger flavored ginger ale, like Reed's Extra Ginger Brew, ad that made way more of an impression.
+The ginger flavor wasn't super strong with the Vernors as I would have liked it to be, so the next time I upped the ante and used Reed's Extra Ginger Brew, ad that made way more of an impression.
 Don't be scared to reach for the strong stuff, it will pay off here.
 I also liked the carbonation of the soda pop adds another textural element, you could "taste" the bubbles!

 - 12 oz fresh cranberries

-- 1 cup (minus 1 tablespoon) sugar
+- 1 cup pure cane sugar remove 1 tablespoon of the sugar

-- 1 cup Ginger ale
+- 1 cup strong ginger ale like Reed's

 - If you wish to make whole cranberry sauce, just pour it into a bowl.
 For jellied sauce: push the mixture through a sieve to strain out the skins.
 This will produce a sauce must like that in a can, expect with a better, fresher flavor.